 Executive Directors, Camp Lau-Ren

 We are looking for Volunteer Leaders to help run our weekly programs during July and August.
 Being a Leader at camp involves a commitment to planning an exciting and rewarding camping experience for a young person.
-In return, Leaders enjoy free meals for the week, a private room/washroom facilities in Smyth Hall and access to a marvellous beach during Free Swim.
+In return, Leaders enjoy free meals for the week, a private room/washroom facilities in Smyth Hall and access to a marvelous beach during Free Swim.
 Young families with dependents are welcome!

 Make a difference in a young person’s life and consider volunteering this summer!
 We promise to provide you with a very rewarding experience in return.